- Offered as:

 - Core Courses

-An example of the courses wine business management majors generally take:
+An example of the courses wine and beverage business management majors generally take:

 Chem 101- Introduction to Chemistry